What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 What’s a Rotating Skincare Routine?

-Skin cycling is a strategic routine that alternates active and recovery nights in a structured, multi-day cycle.
-Rather than using powerful ingredients like exfoliating acids or retinoids every day, which can overwhelm your skin, you rotate their use to give your skin time to recover and rebuild between treatments.
+Skin cycling is a strategic routine that alternates potent and soothing nights in a structured, multi-day cycle.
+Rather than using powerful ingredients like exfoliating acids or retinoids every day, which can overwhelm your skin, you rotate their use to give your skin time to restore comfort and support between the products.

-The concept was popularized by Dr. Whitney Bowe, a board-certified dermatologist, as a way to streamline complex routines and protect the skin barrier while still benefiting from effective ingredients.
+The concept was popularized by Dr. Whitney Bowe, a board-certified dermatologist, as a way to streamline complex routines and support the skin’s natural protection while still benefiting from effective ingredients.

 The Goal of The Strategy:

-• Boost the results of active ingredients like AHAs, BHAs, and retinoids
+• Boost the results of ingredients like AHAs, BHAs, and retinoids

-• Give the skin time to heal and support
+• Give the skin time to soothe and support

-• Simplify product use, especially for beginners or those with reactive skin
+• Simplify product use, especially for beginners or those with sensitive skin

 Skin cycling typically follows a four-night rotation, but it’s flexible and can be adjusted based on your skin type and tolerance.